gedex/form-descriptor-specification/JSON_Form_Descriptor.md

 ### Required Properties

-Each `form` MUST provide all the following fields:
+Each `form` MUST provide all the following properties:

 <dl>
     <dt>layout</dt>